5l1v3r1/openshift-recommendations/CONTAINER-OS-GUIDE.md

 * You should avoid using the **`:latest`** tag when deploying containers in production, because this makes it hard to track which version of the image is running and hard to roll back.
 * To make sure the container always uses the same version of the image, you can specify its digest (for example `sha256:46b35ftt08af5e43a7fea6c4cf9c25ccf269ee113168c19722f878345d3kew23`).
 This uniquely identifies a specific version of the image, so it will never be updated by Kubernetes unless you change the digest value.

+## Application's configuration

+* You should avoid keeping configuration files for your application in the container.
+* Use `ConfigMaps` or environment variables (or mix of both) to pass configuration for your application to the container.

 ## Additional privileges

 * It is important to **never** change `default` service account (*ServiceAccount*).
 The default service account should have granted default privileges which not allow for access to API, such account also should have default SCC.